 If you’re staying in central Lisbon, it’s very easy to get to this area using public transport or the hop-on hop-off bus.
-You can also use a taxi, and pay around €10-15 from downtown.
+You can also take a cab, and pay around €10-15 from downtown.

 Here’s everything you need to know about getting to the Parque das Nações.

-This is the best way to reach Parque das Nações from the city centre.
+You can easily take the metro to the Parque das Nações.
 It’s approximately a 30-minute journey from the Baixa.
 Use the Viva Viagem card.
 Your final destination is the Oriente station on metro’s red line.

 Here’s an example from downtown.
 Let’s say you’re at the Baixa-Chiado metro station.
 Take, for instance, the green line, direction Telheiras.
 Get off at the Alameda station to change to the red line, direction Aeroporto.
 Just follow the signs, which are colour coded.
 Your final stop is the Oriente station, located inside one of Lisbon’s main transport hubs.
 Go through the Vasco da Gama shopping centre, and head straight to the riverfront.